msteinhoff/backup-tools/README.md

 - a bash script that creates a backup on the local disk
 - a configuration file to override default directory paths

-This repository also provides a simple wrapper script that will email execution notifications.
-This way, an administrator can see if the backup was success, failed, or did not run at all.
+This repository also provides a simple wrapper utility that will send execution notifications via email.

+This way, an administrator can see if the backup was successful, failed, or did not run at all.